justin0979/zmk-dactylm45-config/README.md

 ## Issues

--   left encoder not working for volume.
+-   FIXED: Updated pin numbering ~~left encoder not working for volume.~~
--   Underglow works on left but not right.
+-   FIXED: Updated pin numbering ~~Underglow works on left but not right.~~